-Use the fundamentals of photography and video to explore the dynamic intersection between still and moving images.
+Use the fundamentals of photography to explore the world around you.

-Students will gain knowledge through technical training in photography and video camera controls, darkroom and inkjet printing, basic studio lighting, digital editing, and multimedia installation techniques.
-In addition, the class will focus on the fundamental rules of composition, contemporary concepts, and examples of historical and contemporary photographic and video works of art.
-Students will engage in a collaborative studio environment; contribute to and receive constructive critique; establish critical thinking skills and form a photographic vision while developing personal projects.
+Students will gain knowledge through technical training in camera controls, darkroom and inkjet printing, basic studio lighting, digital editing, and gallery installation techniques.
+In addition, the class will focus on the rules of composition, contemporary concepts, and examples of historical and contemporary photographic works of art.
+Students will engage in a collaborative studio environment, contribute to and receive constructive critique, establish critical thinking skills, and form a photographic vision while developing personal projects.

-No previous photography or video experience required.
-It is strongly recommended that students bring their own digital SLR camera with video functions and an external hard drive or large USB flash drive (64GB) for digital file storage.
+No previous photography experience required.
+It is strongly recommended that students bring their own digital SLR camera with the ability to set their cameras to raw.
+An external hard drive for digital file storage is a must-have.

 The first week of this course will include an introduction to the darkroom and the processes related to it.
 Visits to the Cleveland Botanical Gardens and other organizations in the area will act as sources of inspiration for photos.
 During week two the focus will shift to digital photography, including editing images and large format printing.

 Projects and topics that will be explored include darkroom processes and safety, pinhole cameras and cyanotypes, composition and design as they relate to photography, best practices when saving and editing images, studio and lighting set up, and shooting and editing video.

 We are accepting online applications through May 1, 2019.
 View the checklist to make sure you have everything you need for your application.
 Questions?
 Email us at firstname.lastname@example.org or call 216.421.7460.